 Dr James Perry

-James Perry is a Research Associate at the Cavendish Laboratory studying the dynamic properties of complex materials.
+James Perry is a Senior Research Associate at the Cavendish Laboratory studying the dynamic properties of complex materials.

 James’s research interests focus on the high-rate dynamic properties of materials - particularly metals, granular materials, energetics and structural composites.
 His work is experimentally led, designing novel techniques to help understand the meso- and micro-scale phenomena controlling deformation and fracture processes.